 As Inspira, she has mentored dozens of premedical students, helping students obtain interviews and acceptances to medical schools such as Johns Hopkins, NYU, Yale, UTSW, University of Pittsburgh, University of Chicago, Brown, Dartmouth, Boston University, and more.
 As a seasoned mentor, Carmen brings her experience with AMCAS, AACOMAS, and TMDSAS applications and early assurance medical school programs to Inspira.
 Carmen’s strengths include helping students convey their unique strengths and narratives as well as helping students formulate a holistic, insightful application.

-I graduated magna cum laude from the University of California, Davis with a B.S. in Animal Science and minor in Italian in 2020.
-I am currently finishing my first year at the UC Davis School of Veterinary Medicine where I plan on tracking small animals.
-During my undergraduate career, I was involved in two research labs where I worked on correlating CRISPR knockout mouse model phenotypes to human associated diseases.
-During this project, I presented my research at an undergraduate research conference and completed a manuscript.
-I also performed research on dairy cattle in understanding how certain feed additives can mitigate greenhouse gases produced by dairy cattle.
-Along with my research experience, I was heavily involved with a student run veterinary clinic that provided free service for the pets of the homeless and I co-founded a club with friends that served to collect veterinary medical supplies and then donate them to underprivileged clinics abroad.
-Moreover, I also earned more veterinary experience as a technician at a specialty hospital over the summers and got exposure to wildlife veterinary care in Australia during a summer internship.
+Catarina graduated magna cum laude from the University of California, Davis with a B.S. in Animal Science and minor in Italian.
+She is currently a student at the UC Davis School of Veterinary Medicine where she plans on tracking small animals.
+During her undergraduate career, she was involved in two research labs where she worked on correlating CRISPR knockout mouse model phenotypes to human associated diseases.
+During this project, she presented her research at an undergraduate research conference and completed a manuscript.
+She also led research on understanding how certain feed additives can mitigate greenhouse gasses produced by dairy cattle.
+Along with her research experience, she was heavily involved with a student run veterinary clinic that provided free service for the pets of the homeless and she co-founded a club with friends that served to collect veterinary medical supplies and then donate them to underprivileged clinics abroad.
+Moreover, she also earned more veterinary experience as a technician at a specialty hospital over the summers and got exposure to wildlife veterinary care in Australia during a summer internship.